Required First-Year Program

 What is the first-year class setting?

 One of the benefits of Georgetown's sweeping curriculum and large faculty is that students have many opportunities to take small classes, permitting them to work closely with distinguished faculty members.
-The first year class is divided into 5 full-time sections (of approximately 100 students) and 1 part-time section.
-All first year students have a small section class of about 33 students, and an even smaller Legal Research and Writing seminar of about 25 students.
-Mentors and advisors are assigned to the smaller sections.
+The first year class is divided into 5 full-time sections (of approximately 100 students) and 1 part-time section (of approximately 50 students).
+All first year full-time students have a small section class of about 33 students, and an even smaller Legal Practice: Writing and Analysis seminar of about 25 students.
+Mentors are assigned to the smaller sections.

 What is the first-year curriculum like?

 Unlike many other law schools, Georgetown offers first year students welcome choices in their course of study.
-The first option, Curriculum "A," provides a thorough grounding in the foundational subjects — civil procedure, contracts, constitutional law, criminal procedure, property and torts — while enabling students in the spring semester to select from a diverse menu of six to seven elective courses drawn from two major areas of law: legislative/administrative and international/comparative.
+The first option, Curriculum "A," provides a thorough grounding in the foundational subjects — civil procedure, contracts, constitutional law, criminal procedure, property and torts — while enabling students in the spring semester to select from a diverse menu of elective courses drawn from two major areas of law: legislative/regulatory law and international/comparative/transnational law.
 The second option, Curriculum "B," covers the traditional subjects offered in Curriculum "A," but takes an interdisciplinary approach, placing emphasis on the public nature of law and the sources of law in economics, philosophy and other social sciences.

 Are there tutorial programs?